 Jollof Rice Coconut Milk is a one-pot rice dish.
-It is popular in many West African countries including Nigeria, Ghana, Togo and Senegal.
+It is popular in many West African countries including Nigeria, Ghana, Togo, and Senegal.
 This dish originated during the Jollof Empire and this is where it gets its name.
 There are many variations of this dish, depending on the region and availability of ingredients.
 Jollof Rice can be made with meat such as chicken or beef, but can also be prepared with seasonal vegetables.
-Some variations of Jollof Rice contain seafood such as crayfish and prawn.
+Some variations of Jollof Rice contain seafood such as crayfish and prawns.

 One unique version of Jollof Rice is prepared using coconut milk.
 This adds a certain sweetness to the dish and enhances the flavors of the other vegetables and spices.
 Traditionally, fresh coconut milk was extracted from the flesh of dried coconuts, but canned coconut milk is now a worthy substitute in modern Jollof Rice recipes.
-Coconut Jollof Rice is typically prepared for special occasions such as birthdays, weddings and Christmas feasts.
+Coconut Jollof Rice is typically prepared for special occasions such as birthdays, weddings, and Christmas feasts.
 It is usually paired with fried plantains and other meat or seafood dishes.

 Directions for Preparing Jollof Rice Coconut Milk

 - Soak the rice in cold water for ten (0:10) minutes, then drain.